This guide uses the following endpoints

 2. Create a New Book Transfer

-After obtaining the IDs of the accounts you wish to transfer funds between, you have all the necessary information to make a book transfer.
-To accomplish this, make a POST request to the book endpoint, passing the amount of the transfer, as well as the from_account_id and the to_account_id (representing the funding account and the receiving account respectively).
+Once you have the source and destination Account IDs, make a POST request to the book endpoint, passing the amount of the transfer, as well as the from_account_id and the to_account_id (representing the funding account and the receiving account respectively).

 curl -u $API_KEY_ID:$API_SECRET_KEY https://api.treasuryprime.com/book \\